 ‘Not in Accordance with the Law’

-NPCA and our allies sued the Army Corps of Engineers in 2017 for granting a permit to allow this poorly sited development.
+NPCA and our allies sued the Army Corps of Engineers in 2017 for granting a permit to allow this poorly sited development without fully assessing its environmental impact.
 Despite the ongoing litigation, Dominion proceeded to construct the project.
 The company insisted it could take the towers down if the court ruled against them.
 And then — that’s just what happened.

 In March 2019, a federal appeals court found that the Army Corps acted illegally when it granted the permit to Dominion without first preparing an environmental impact statement as required under the National Environmental Policy Act, calling the move “arbitrary, capricious, an abuse of discretion or otherwise not in accordance with the law.”
 Federal law reasonably requires this thorough environmental review for a development project of this scope, which not only affects the historic landscape but also habitat for endangered species — the federally protected Atlantic sturgeon has made its home in the James River since the time of the dinosaurs and was a major source of food for the original Jamestown settlers.